jaydenaung/K8s-SAProbe/README.md

 Download the script here - [sa_secrets_probe.sh](scripts/sa_secrets_probe.sh).
 This is a script to probe Kubernetes secrets using "Service Accounts" mounted on each pod in a namespace.
 This will allow you to know whether any excessive role that can have access to secrets is being bound to service account that is used by the pods in a namespace.

-> This will only work if the linux Pod are have `curl` installed.
+> Note: This will only work on the linux Pods which have `curl` installed.

 ### How to